-Armor Rating: Hit Points: Crew: Passengers: Piloting Modifier: Cost: Winch Strength:
+Armor Rating: Hit Points: Crew: Passengers: Cargo Capacity: Piloting Modifier: Cost: Winch Strength:

-Internal combustion
+210 Km/h

-225 Km/h 2.7 liters 4 hours Gasoline or Alcohol
+204 liters 16 hours Gasoline or Alcohol tifact 258

-Wheeled

-ASO Transport Model

-These are large, lightly armored all terrain vehicles.
+Туре Wheeled del ASO Transport These are large, lightly armored all Model terrain vehicles.
 Their oversized tires are built to traverse obstacles up to half a meter in height.
 However these often cannot traverse many of the obstacles inherent to the Artifact.
-As a result these are not normally seen outside of major routes, or on the surface.